XJGE/XJGE-legacy/README.md

 - Updating Java, GLFW, and/or OpenGL.

 ## Branching & Cloning
 This repository is reserved exclusively to track the development of the engine only.
-Any game projects using this engine should first clone this repo, then push any subsequent commits to their own seperate repository.
+Any game projects using this engine should first clone this repo, change the origin of the clone, then push any subsequent commits to their own seperate repository.

 ## 1.0.0 Features
 - Simple 3D camera made controllable through the keyboard.